 The History of English in 10 minutes

-The English language is one of the most spoken languages worldwide.
-It has the 3rd place in the top of the most spoken languages in the world by number of native speakers (according to studies carried in 2007 and 2010).
+The English language is one of the most spoken languages in the whole world.
+It occupies the 3rd place in the top of the most spoken languages worldwide by number of native speakers (according to several studies carried in 2007 and 2010).

 English is a West Germanic language with a particularly interesting history and quite an eclectic vocabulary.
-It was influenced by Latin, Old Norse, French, Greek and many other languages throughout the time’s passing.
-In total, there are 1,025,109.8 words in the English language according to Global Language Monitor.
+It was influenced by Latin, Old Norse, French, Greek, and many other languages in the passing of time.
+Just to showcase this linguistic diversity, there are 1,025,109.8 words in the English language according to Global Language Monitor.